Compagnie Générale Transatlantique: End of the CGT (1974–1977)

 Following the 1973 oil crisis, the operation of SS France became even less profitable.
 In February 1974, the French government waived the compensatory subsidy which allowed the liner to continue to sail.
 Edmond Lanier, its main advocate, retired in September 1973, and died in October of the following year.
-At the same time, in September 1974, when France finished its last crossing at Le Havre, the crew mutinied.
+At the same time, in September 1974, when the France finished its last crossing at Le Havre, the crew mutinied.
 The ship was finally decommissioned at the end of October.
 The last liner of the Compagnie Générale Transatlantique stopped sailing.

-At the same time, the company was living its last hours as a passenger ship business.
+The company was living its last hours as a passenger ship business.
 Since the middle of the 1950s, it has devoted an increasingly important part of its activity to freight traffic.
 In 1976, the company merged with the Compagnie des Messageries Maritimes de Marseille to form the Compagnie Générale Maritime.
 The CGM operated as a container ship business.
 In 1996, CGM merged with Compagnie Maritime d’Affrément, becoming CMA CGM, one of the world's largest container shipping companies.